 On Qantas Dreamliner 787-9, you can take a red eye flight to the south Pacific in utmost comfort.
 The 42 business class seats arranged in a staggered 1-2-1 configuration are 23″- 24″ wide and 80″ in bed length.
 Aircraft windows are 65% larger than comparable aircrafts’, providing an increased sense of space and reduced chance of claustrophobia on ultra-long haul flights.

 Qantas also has a strong focus on health and wellbeing.
 They partnered with the University of Sydney’s Charles Perkins Centre to create programs on reducing jet lag, serving nutritionally rich meals, Australian native aromatics infused waters, and a healthy snack bar to passengers.

 Qantas Dreamliner connects New York, Los Angeles, San Francisco, and Chicago to major cities in Australia.

-Going now send deals in business class!
-Here are some of the incredible internationals business class deals we’ve found for our Elite members:
+Going now send cheap flights in business class!
+Here are some of the incredible international business class deals we’ve found for our Elite members:

 - Lima, Peru for $837

 - NYC to Scotland, England, and Northern Ireland as low as $1,043

 - Philadelphia and DC to the Seychelles for $2,500